shaiefhagelaar/dedicated_Game_Server/README.md

 Securing server takes time, yes I could just write a script and automate it but doing thing manually and on the fly makes it more of a challenge and builds skills and knowlegde.
 If I'm skilled enough I will automate the process to reduce operation cost even more.

+## Disclaimer

+This is a documented project for educational purposes.
+Use at your own discretion.

 ## To do list
 - {DONE} Choose a cloud provider = Hostinger
 - {PENDING} Set up secure log in to the of the server